-The motherboard supports DDR3 memory that features data transfer rates of 1333 /1066 / 800 MHz to meet the higher bandwidth requirements of the latest 3D graphics, multimedia, and Internet applications.
-The dual-channel DDR3 architecture doubles the bandwidth of your system memory to boost system performance.
+The motherboard supports DDR2 memory that features data transfer rates of 800/667 MHz to meet the higher bandwidth requirements of the latest 3D graphics. multimedia, and Internet applications.
+The dual-channel DDR2 architecture doubles the bandwidth of your system memory to boost system performance, eliminating bottlenecks with peak bandwidths of up to 12.8 GB/s.
 Furthermore, this motherboard does not restrict the memory size across two channels.
 Users may install different memory size DIMMs into the two channels and enjoy dual-channel and single-channel functions at the same time.
 This new feature optimizes the use of available memory size.
-See page 2-13 for details
+See page 2-19 for details.